What Is Enlightenment?

 Enlightenment is the living and loving heart of our ancient nondual wisdom, and while this wisdom has been around for thousands of years, only a few people have a clear idea of what it really is.
 This is why I want to share my opinion about this fascinating topic with all of you who have a sincere aspiration to have this wisdom come alive within you.
 So without any further ado, let's move on to the essay.

-My most passionate plea is for you to wake up to your true self as pure awareness.
+My most passionate teaching offers you the idea that you exist in the most fundamental way as pure awareness, as the open capacity for experience.
 We have all heard it said that you are not a human being having a spiritual experience, but instead, you are a spiritual being having a human experience.
 While that shift in understanding is of course very important, there is still a deeper wisdom.
 In truth, you are not a being of any kind, physical or spiritual.
 You are pure awareness!
 And most importantly, this awareness is the Divine Awareness, the only reality that was not created.
 This Divine Awareness is the source of all of creation and it is the only witness to it.
 This is your true fundamental self and this Source-Awareness is looking out of your own eyes right now!

 Being fully awake to the correct understanding of your True Self as the One Divine Awareness is the first aspect of enlightenment, which is a set of conditions, not an experience or a state of being.
 The second aspect is the complete liberation from all selfish or self-centered tendencies, often called egocentric binding likes and dislikes.
 These two aspects work together to automatically produce the unhindered flow of all the “divine virtues” such as loving kindness, compassion, peace, humility, generosity, patience, and a divine bliss that holds all human emotions.
 This is the fruit of enlightenment and it becomes an unlimited basket of fruit that you share with everyone, including yourself.